commercial-emacs/commercial-emacs/README.md

 - Process management is rewritten.
 - Tree-sitter replacement of ersatz PPSS syntactic parser.

-Given time, there will be enough improvements that this section of the README will migrate to a larger NEWS file.
-Or not.

 ### <a name="long-lines"></a>Long lines remain dog-slow, what's the deal?

 Only the C code was changed.
 Lisp package code bogs as before.
 To